fernandapeters/simple-crud-api/README.md

 # simple-crud-api
-Trying out fastapi e some other libs.
+Trying out fastapi and some other libs.